datahub-project/datahub/docs/how/search-onboarding.md

 ## 2. Create the search index, define its mappings and settings

 A [mapping] is created using the information of search document model.
-It defines how a document, and the fields it contains, are stored and indexed by various [tokenizer]s, [analyzer]s and data type for the fields.
+It defines how a document, and the fields it contains, are stored and indexed by various [tokenizers], [analyzers] and data type for the fields.
 For certain fields, sub-fields are created using different analyzers.
 The analyzers are chosen depending on the needs for each field.
 This is currently created manually using [curl] commands, and we plan to [automate](../what/search-index.md#search-automation-tbd) the process in the near future.
 Check index [mappings & settings](../../docker/elasticsearch/dataset-index-config.json) for `dataset` search index.

 ## 3. Ingestion into search index
-The actual indexing process for each [entity] is powered by [index builder]s.
+The actual indexing process for each [entity] is powered by [index builders].
-The builders register the metadata [aspect]s of their interest against [MAE Consumer Job] and will be invoked whenever an [MAE] of same interest is received.
+The builders register the metadata [aspects] of their interest against [MAE Consumer Job] and will be invoked whenever an [MAE] of same interest is received.
 Index builders should be extended from [BaseIndexBuilder].
 Check [DatasetIndexBuilder] as an example.
 For the consumer job to consume those MAEs, you should add your index builder to the [index builder registry].